 Since 1985, a series of lawsuits and legislative enactments has attempted to resolve the issue of streambed ownership in Arizona.
 Laws 1987, Chapter 127, which disclaimed the state’s interest in all watercourses in the state except for the Gila, Verde and Salt Rivers, was determined to be unconstitutional by the Court of Appeals in 1991 (Arizona Center for Law in the Public Interest v.
 Hassell).
 In response to the Hassell case, the Legislature established the five-member Arizona Navigable Stream Adjudication Commission (ANSAC) in 1992 and outlined its duties and responsibilities to ‘collect and consider relevant historical evidence regarding navigability of watercourses in the state as of February 14, 1913, and based on the evidence determine navigable, non-navigable and identify public trust values associated with navigable watercourses.
 The Arizona State Land Department was required to assemble and document evidence to be used by ANSAC.
 Created as a separate agency, ANSAC’s charge was to review evidence presented by the State Land Department and other persons regarding navigability of Arizona’s 39,039 watercourses.

 On February 13, 2001, the Court of Appeals held the statutory standards used by ANSAC to determine navigability invalid (Defenders of Wildlife v.
 Governor Jane Dee Hull).
-Laws 2001, Chapter 166 repealed earlier legislative ratifications of ANSAC’s findings and directed the ANSAC to begin the adjudication process again.
+Laws 2001, Chapter 166 repealed earlier legislative ratifications of ANSAC’s findings and directed ANSAC to begin the adjudication process again.
 Since then, ANSAC has found all of Arizona’s 39,039 watercourses to have been non-navigable at the time of statehood, and therefore subject to private ownership.
-Various parties appealed six ANSAC determinations regarding watercourses in Pima County and Maricopa County.
-As of 2014, ANSAC continues to gather evidence in order to make determinations for those watercourses affected by recent court action.
-ANSAC has been extended several times and is scheduled to terminate on June 30, 2016 (A.R.S. § 37-1121).
+Various parties appealed ANSAC determinations regarding watercourses in Pima County and Maricopa County.
+In 2018, ANSAC issued determinations for the last five rivers under consideration: San Pedro, Santa Cruz, Salt, Verde and Gila rivers.
+As of July 2019, ANSAC determinations of non-navigability for the Salt, Verde and Gila Rivers have been appealed in Maricopa County Superior Court.
+Final briefs are due November 2019, at which time a judge is expected to set a date for oral arguments.

 - Arizona Revised Statutes § 37-1101 et seq.